 Finally, think about other businesses that you might need to work with to make your strategy happen.
 Are their key suppliers or distributors that you’ll need to have relationships with?

-Remember, this is a Lean Plan, so each of these sections should just be three to five bullet points each.
+Remember, this is on a single page, so each of these sections should just be three to five bullet points each.

-Now it’s time to build a schedule for your Lean Plan.
-Lean Planning is all about getting things done, so including a schedule is one of the most important things to include in your Lean Plan.
+Now it’s time to build a schedule.
+Lean Planning is all about getting things done, so you need a timeline to follow.